mrmeizongo/Xpilot/RADIO_CALIBRATION.md

 - Throttle cut must remain off during endpoint capture.
 - A throttle minimum below 1050 us produces a warning because it may represent the throttle-cut signal rather than the normal endpoint.
-- Each channel must span at least 400 us.
-- Roll, pitch, and yaw center data must contain at least 20 samples and remain within a 30 us spread.
+- Roll, pitch, yaw and auxiliary center data must contain at least 20 samples and remain within a 30 us spread.